 Benefits of Flu Vaccination

-Even if the flu vaccine isn’t perfect, getting the flu vaccine every year is still very important and has a lot of benefits.
+Even if the flu vaccine isn’t perfect, getting the flu vaccine every year is still very important.
 Getting the flu vaccine can:

 - Keep you from getting sick with flu.

 - Reduce the risk of children dying from flu.*

 - Reduce the risk of serious flu complications like hospitalization for children and adults.

 - Help protect people around you, including those who are more vulnerable to serious flu illness and complications due to age and/or certain chronic health conditions.

 - Protect women during and after pregnancy.

 *A 2017 study published in Pediatrics showed that flu vaccination can significantly reduce a child’s risk of dying from the flu.
 The study found that half of flu-related deaths in children from 2010 to 2016 occurred in otherwise healthy children – only 22% of these children were fully vaccinated.
 Nearly 2/3 of children died within seven days of developing symptoms.

 Types of Flu Vaccines